natebarksdale/natebarksdale.github.io/src/content/blog/2009-02-19-the-boy-in-the-bubble-live-from-zimbabwe-by-paul-simon.md

 description: An exploration of Paul Simon's "The Boy in the Bubble" and its reflections on technology and politics.
 emoji: 🎶
 tags:
-  - 🌍 Music
+  - 🌍 History
-  - 📽️ Film
+  - 🇿🇼 Zimbabwe
-  - 🇿🇦 South Africa
+  - ⚙️ Technology
 haiku: |
   Bubble in the past,
   Tech's impact shaping our views,